-If you need to contact our Support staff for technical assistance, log a request on the Liquidware Customer Support Portal or call us.
+If you need to contact our Support staff for technical assistance, log a request on the Liquidware Customer Support Portal.
 Prior to logging a case you should review these helpful tips:

-- Check the online help included with your Liquidware Product. - Check the Product Documentation included with your Liquidware Product. - Try to see if the problem is reproducible. - Check to see if the problem is isolated to one machine or more. - Note any recent changes to your system and environment.

-• Note the version of your Liquidware product and environment details such as operating system, virtualization platform version, etc.
+- Check the Product Documentation included with your Liquidware Product. - Try to see if the problem is reproducible. - Check to see if the problem is isolated to one machine or more. - Note any recent changes to your system and environment. - Note the version of your Liquidware product and environment details such as operating system, virtualization platform version, etc.